 3. Don’t wait for perfect behavior

 I mentioned earlier that I started using small groups.
 What I didn’t mention was that my students’ behavior was not perfect.
-If I waited for perfect behavior, then I would still be waiting in 2018.
+If I waited for perfect behavior, then I would still be waiting.

 4. Do the best you can with what you are given